Watch the full video review of our favorite Glass & Stainless Steel Baby Bottles and Food Storage containers here.

 Another alternative to glass is ceramic.
 Perfectly shaped for tiny hands — and great if you need to make tea for your little one’s yucky tummy.
 Or hot chocolate!

-As a general rule, straw cups suck to wash, but as these go, the DASH is winning.
+As a general rule, straw cups suck to wash, but as these go, the PIP is winning.
 To clean the cup, you can remove the entire top and attached straw.

 The smaller capacity makes this bottle perfect for little hands to hold while the flip-open top keeps the straw clean during sandbox adventures.
 The powder coated finish brings even more to the mix, adding texture and additional grip.
 Bonus?
 Cool looking + rad new colors!

-Just like its buddy, the DASH, you can remove the entire top and attached straw to clean the bottle.
+Just like its buddy, the PIP, you can remove the entire top and attached straw to clean the bottle.

 1. Wean Green Glass Containers ~ $17